AppGrid: Grid View

 Setting object preferences

-For the best user experience, we recommend that each user define what objects (and relationships) they wish to see in the grid toolbar object selector.
+For the best user experience, we recommend that each user define what objects (and relationships) they wish to see in the grid toolbar object selector (and the subgrid relations selector).
 To open the object preferences wizard, click the ellipse button in the toolbar and select Objects from the dropdown menu.
 In the preferences panel, select the Objects tab.
 Check the objects you will use frequently in your workflows and uncheck the rest.
 The object selector will now allow you to navigate between your preferred objects.

 Setting relation preferences

 Relation preferences are used to define what subgrids are displayed when you expand a grid row.
 The relation preferences wizard is context sensitive to the current selected object.
 For example, if we currently viewing Accounts then the relation preferences wizard will allow us to define those preferences.
 To open the relation preferences wizard, click the ellipse button in the toolbar and select Objects from the dropdown menu.
 Click the Relationships tab.
+In this example, we will be viewing the Account relationships.
 Check the relationships you will use frequently in your workflows and uncheck the rest.

 Selecting objects